• Complimentary pickup at your Anchorage hotel or the airport on Day 1.

 If you arrive by cruise ship or ferry, we can pick you up at Seward or Whittier for an additional fee.

 You can also choose to rent a car or fly down separately to the Kenai Peninsula at extra cost.

-• Helicopter flightseeing above glaciers in Kenai Fjords National Park and to dogsledding mountain.
+• Helicopter flightseeing above glaciers in Kenai Fjords National Park and to dogsledding activity (if chosen).

 • Round trip floatplane, boat or helicopter flights past volcanoes, glaciers and forests to bear viewing area & lodge.

 • Two, four or six nights accommodations, depending on tour choice..

 • All meals from lunch on the first day to lunch on the last day.

 • Group and individual instruction in preparation and photographic techniques on land and air.

 • Transportation to/from Alaska

 • Your photography gear, clothing, toiletries and outerwear.